developer-zebra/developer-zebra-site/src/ddt/2-5/guide/about/index.md

 - Added and removed device support.
 See **Supported Devices** table below.
 - Known Issues:
     - On TC20 and TC25 Android Oreo, when performing the Button test the scan trigger press fails.
-    - On TC20 and TC25 Android Nougat, when performing the Battery test the Decommission status may return incorrect information.
+    - On TC20 and TC25 Android Nougat, when performing the Battery test the Battery Health may return incorrect information.
     - On TC25 Android Nougat, when performing the Button test the Time Remaining value for the parameter timeout does not take into effect for PTT or scan buttons.
     - On TC75x Android Marshmallow, Data State in WWAN test may display “Data Disconnected” even though mobile data is enabled on the device.
     - When the app is running and the EMM command is executed to run the test remotely, if the user tries to launch the app manually after the test completes, the app may encounter unexpected behavior.
 In this case the user must manually restart Device Diagnostic Tool to recover.